 Just like Slack easily create different groups and channels to improve and speed up their communication.
 In case they need particular keywords or files, there's an enhanced search engine that allows an advanced search mode.
 Very effective and practical.

 On the other hand, G-Suite offers a similar solution in the form of Google Hangouts, the application where you can video or phone chat, create groups, and send messages.
 According to Google, they plan on adding voice command capabilities to increase the efficiency of their applications.
 By saying a simple voice command, you'll be able to initiate a conference.
+The G Suite is a bit pricey and the basic package starts at $5 per user per month which also includes 30GB of cloud storage, 24/7 support via email and phone, free Google Slides templates, spreadsheets, Docs, shared calendars, and other cool features.

 Many businesses use Gmail as their go-to email client regardless of their size, although we have a favorite of our own for startups 😉.
 Gmail has certainly become the gold standard for both large enterprises and startups.
 Still, you'd be surprised how tough it is to make a call between Zoho Mail and Gmail.
 While similar, there are different price points and features, making it very hard to decide which offers the best in terms of value.
 It all actually depends on your specific business needs.